Cloud Cost Management FAQ

 Delete old snapshots and backups

-Typical savings: 10-20% reduction in waste
+Typical saving: 5–20% reduction in waste

-Short-term optimizations (months 1-3):
+Short-term optimisations (months 1–3):

 Rightsizing recommendations implemented for non-production

-Initial reserved instance or savings plan purchases
+Initial reserved-instance or savings-plan purchases

 Tagging improvements for better allocation

-Typical savings: 15-25% additional reduction
+Typical saving: 15–25% additional reduction

-Sustained optimization (months 3-12):
+Sustained optimisation (months 3–12):

 Production rightsizing with performance validation

-Optimized commitment coverage
+Optimised commitment coverage

-Architecture improvements for cost efficiency
+Architectural improvements for cost efficiency

-Typical savings: Additional 10-15% reduction
+Typical saving: additional 10–15% reduction

 Ongoing efficiency (12+ months):

-Continuous optimization as part of operations
+Continuous optimisation as part of operations

 Cost-aware engineering culture